nanocurrency/nano-docs/docs/what-is-nano/overview.md

 ---
+title: What is nano?
+description: An broad introduction to nano - the instant, fee-less and eco-friendly digital money available across the world
 hide:
   - navigation
   - toc
 ---

-title: What is Nano?
-description: An broad introduction to Nano - the instant, fee-less and eco-friendly digital money available across the world

-# What is Nano?
+# What is nano?

 Nano is a digital payment protocol designed to be accessible and lightweight, with a focus on removing inefficiencies present in other cryptocurrencies.
 With ultrafast transactions and zero fees on a secure, green and decentralized network, this makes Nano ideal for everyday transactions.